sntcz/Clear-MachineKeys/README.md

    * C:\Windows\ServiceProfiles\NetworkService\AppData\Roaming\Microsoft\SystemCertificates\Request\Certificates
    * C:\Users\All Users\Microsoft\Crypto\RSA\MachineKeys (on Windows 10 same as C:\ProgramData\...)
    * C:\Users\All Users\Microsoft\Crypto\RSA\S-1-5-18 (on Windows 10 same as C:\ProgramData\...)
-2. CreatedBefore - Defines retention period and takes value in days.
+2. **CreatedBefore** - Defines retention period and takes value in days.
 Only files created before the specified time are considered for deletion or moving.
 Default value is 90 days.
-3. Delete - Files are deleted rather than moved.
+3. **Delete** - Files are deleted rather than moved.
 Moving files allowing simple way to restore them if any issues are observed.
 Files are moved to $Path\_saved folder.
 Use this parameter carefully.
+4. **LimitFiles** - Limit processed files to max count.
+Files which cannot be moved or deleted are not counted.
+5. **LimitErrors** - Stop process after limited errors.
+6. **AsUser** - Exclude current user private keys too.
+Experimental feature.
+7. **MovePath** - Destination path for backup.
+Default value is *Path*\_saved, but can be overriden by this parameter.
-4. WhatIf - Dry run.
+8. **WhatIf** - Dry run.

 ## Periodic execution